 The purpose of this guide is to ensure that HL7 Version 3 standards achieve their stated goal of semantic interoperability when used to communicate clinical information that is represented using concepts from SNOMED Clinical Terms® 1(SNOMED CT).

 This version of the guide addresses use of SNOMED CT in the CDA Release 2 standard in particular.
-Future guide versions will expand guidance related to other HL7 standards.

-The purpose of this implementation guide is to ensure that HL7 Version 3 standards achieve their stated goal of semantic interoperability when used to communicate clinical information that is represented using concepts from SNOMED CT®.
+There are two primary reasons for this focus: (1) The current guidance in this ballot represents an incremental update from the prior DSTU (May 2009), as the CDA R2 standard (as a part of the HL7 V3 family) is based on similar versions of the RIM and Clinical Statement models to those that were addressed in the prior DSTU; (2) CDA R2 represents a very important current use case of HL7 V3, as there is a great deal of CDA implementation activity occurring worldwide at present and likely for the foreseeable future (including Meaningful Use of Electronic Health Records in the US).
+Future guide versions are anticipated to expand the guidance related to other HL7 standards and terminologies.

 Overview

-This implementation guide has been developed by the HL7 TermInfo Project (a project of the HL7 Vocabulary Working Group).
+This implementation guide has been developed by the HL7 TermInfo Project (a project of the HL7 Vocabulary Working Group) jointly with the IHTSDO.
 The guide is the result of a consensus process involving a wide range of interested parties.

 The HL7 Clinical Statement Project and the various Technical Committees contributing to that project.